-- Allowing potential entrepreneurs interested in inexpensive franchise and other business ventures to find in-depth details about these businesses in various industries and business categories, with real-time and online assistance through an instant messenger; - Providing one-stop integrated internet marketing and advertising services for SMEs by offering customized services such as design, website and minisite setup, and advertisement placement on various communication channels through intelligent based promotion systems; and - Bundling with advanced traffic generation techniques, search-engine optimization and marketing and other internet advertising management tools to assist our clients with monitoring, analyzing and managing their advertising on our web portals.
+- Allowing potential entrepreneurs interested in inexpensive franchise and other business ventures to find in-depth details about these businesses in various industries and business categories, with real-time and online assistance through an instant messenger; - Providing one-stop integrated internet marketing and advertising services for SMEs by offering customized services such as design, website and mini-site setup, and advertisement placement on various communication channels through intelligent based promotion systems; and - Bundling with advanced traffic generation techniques, search-engine optimization and marketing and other internet advertising management tools to assist our clients with monitoring, analyzing and managing their advertising on our web portals.

 We charge our clients a fixed monthly or annual membership fee for the internet advertising services and the related value-added technical services that we provide.
-As of December 31, 2012, we have approximately 1,300 clients and our total revenue per month reached approximately US\$1.78 million in 2012, as compared to approximately US\$1.67 million in 2011.
-This segment accounted for 46% of our revenue in 2012 and 70% of our revenue in 2011.
+As of December 31, 2013, we have approximately 1,500 clients as compared to approximately 1,300 clients as of December 31, 2012.
+We achieved approximately US\$20.67 million and US\$20.55 million internet advertising and the related technical service net revenue (excluding the US\$0.83 million of the business tax expenses included in revenue for fiscal 2012) for the years ended December 31, 2013 and 2012, respectively.
+This segment accounted for 68% of our revenue in 2013 and 46% of our revenue in 2012.